I’m sharing how to paint wooden chairs the quick and easy way while still getting a gorgeous finish that will last.

 - Topcoat – I am using General Finishes High Performance Top Coat in satin finish.

 - Paint sprayer – I use this Homeright paint sprayer and I love how easy it is to use.
-But it is a couple of years old and can be a bit tougher to find in stores.
 Here’s another option that looks similar and is a bit cheaper.
 I don’t have personal experience with this sprayer, but it has great reviews.

 How to Paint Chairs